Content Syndication Basics: Who, What, Where, When, Why & How

 The strategy will have the best impact on businesses that are in a niche market with a focused customer base.

 2.3.
 Share your Work Through Guest Posting

-The difference between guest posting and re-publishing to more authoritative websites is that you create completely new content specifically for another website and not re-publishing it from your own.
+The difference between guest posting and re-publishing to more authoritative websites is that you create completely new content specifically for another content writing site and not re-publishing it from your own.

 After having it published there, you can re-publish it on your own channels.

 Although it works the other way around, it’s just as beneficial for your business and this strategy will also work best for large-scale businesses that seek more traffic.

 If you find paid campaigns and advertisements more reliable, you will find paid platforms more appealing than the other strategies.

 The paid content syndication won’t surprise you if you’ve worked with PPC campaigns before, as all you need to do is set up a budget, define your target audience, provide your content and a link to the original source.

 Then, as visitors start clicking on your content, you get charged for it.
 In addition, your content is displayed under the name “Sponsored Content” and won’t really affect your SEO.